-As we cautiously edge towards a new era it’s time to reflect on an incredible decade of music.
+As we cautiously edge more deeply into the 2020’s we’ve decided to reflect on an incredible decade of music.
 Most elucidating of all is the tidal resurgence of contemporary jazz.

 The rebirth of cool has seen a massive spike in young jazz audiences, with Spotify revealing that 40% of jazz listening is done by people under 30.
 This is all thanks to the daring, urgent, and often politically minded genius of the artists below.

 Here are the 25 best contemporary jazz albums of the 2010s.

 Riding on the crest of the recent jazz revival are 25 incredible artists.
 These are the best contemporary jazz albums on the 2010s.